[Updated: November 2022]

-Apple is the choice of the many.
-This can be backed up by ample data from many Fortune 500 companies.
-According to an article by Computerworld, 98% of Fortune 500 companies are already using iOS devices.
-Moreover, these same companies are already looking to switch to Mac computers.
-If this isn’t enough proof, Jamf wrote in one of their articles that tech giant IBM has rolled out 100,000 Mac computers in their company, special mentions are SAP and Capital One which have rolled out 13,000 and 12,000 Mac computers respectively.
+Apple devices are more popular and powerful than ever before.
+According to an article by Computerworld, 98% of Fortune 500 companies are using iOS devices.
+These same companies are looking to switch to Mac computers.
+Jamf recently wrote in one of their articles that tech giant IBM has rolled out 100,000 Mac computers in their company; special mentions are SAP and Capital One, which have rolled out 13,000 and 12,000 Mac computers, respectively.
 A Mac computer is such a powerful device that it has become more than what it used to be--for creative professionals and college students.

 Apple’s lineup of MacBooks has come a long way in terms of design, build, and features.
 Owning one today means you get a laptop with a sleek design, a sturdy Macintosh built, and a reliable OS.

 Some of the outstanding features that make MacBooks a superior laptop are its high-Retina display, the comfortable and snappy keyboard, and the sophisticated design that houses a machine that outperforms other brands and models.

 Of course, the MacBook we know now has gone through several spans of transformation.
 In fact, the very first Apple portable computer came out in 1989, which is called the Macintosh Portable.

 Apple, the prominent tech giant, boasts instantly recognizable products.
 Today, you’d immediately know if someone’s using a MacBook or not from the sleek and minimalistic design alone.
 So, how did Apple get to this point?

 Apple used different naming conventions for its laptop computers over the years.
 For its debut in 1991, Apple used the name PowerBook to introduce its laptop line.
 It went on to become a huge success.